 However, besides the friendless of neighbors and the rural serenity which still is within my soul, I find myself now looking back into my childhood and seeing elements of my cherished rural upbringing that were also disillusioned from reality.

 These past few weeks have been difficult for our country.
-Earlier this month, we learned of the deaths of Philandro Castile and Alton Sterling, two African American men who lost their lives by two police officers without any provocation or reasoning.
+Last week, we saw a parade of white segregationists marching throughout Charlottesville, VA with tiki torches fueled by hate in an American culture which still clings to its roots of racism and oppression.
+I am also reminded of last summer when we learned of the deaths of Philandro Castile and Alton Sterling, two African American men who lost their lives by two police officers without any provocation or reasoning.
 And these past few weeks we also saw the deaths of five police officers, two in Dallas and three this morning in Baton Rouge, Louisiana.
 The deaths of these police officers as well as the deaths of Philandro Castile and Alron Sterling highlight not only the unjust judicial system in our country towards black men in the United States and the tensions because of it.
 But these past few weeks also acknowledge the racial tensions which exist in within out country which has always existed yet is seldom noticed by those who struggle to see it.

 While I found myself being blessed to grow up in a rural community, one of the disadvantages I had, when I was younger, was not knowing any children who were any other ethnicity other than my own.
 As I recall my days of being a student at South Side High School in Hookstown, Pennsylvania, out of the 400 students between 9th and 12 grade, I only recall two youth who were students of color at our school.
 Additionally, what we were being taught in school relating to the history and social studies came from a white, European perspective.
 This educational experience, along with the lack of opportunity to form relationships with students of different ethnic backgrounds than ourselves, made it difficult for a lot of us growing up in our community to be aware of not only the intercultural presence beyond our own white community.
 But it also made us unaware of the social injustices towards people of color in our country.